Anyone know anything about the accident or fire at Grand Army Plaza tonight?

 ...we just have disagreements about whether specific killings are preventable, despite having access to the same information.

-People tend to believe what they want to believe, and dismiss any information that contradicts their beliefs.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+People tend to believe what they want to believe, and dismiss any information that contradicts their beliefs.The change on Nostrand will make the one on Franklin look minor

 Gotham Gazette » Wednesday saw the third day of protests in Flatbush following the shooting death of 16-year-old Kimani Gray on Saturday.
 Gray was shot seven times in the front and back of the body by New York Police Department officers.
 Police officials say Gray brandished a handgun and pointed it at them.
 A number of community members have voiced skepticism of the official police account.
 Protesters clashed with police yesterday at 54th Street and Church Avenue.
 It isn't clear how many were arrested.
 The shooting has only heightened tensions in a community where police are aggressivley pursuing gangs.

-Text and links from Gotham GazetteFor better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Text and links from Gotham GazetteThe change on Nostrand will make the one on Franklin look minor